Chorley death crash driver James Majury was using mobile phone apps, including a 'fantasy game' moments before M58 collision killed pupil Joe Cairns, 14, and teaching assistant Ann Kerr

 He said the events had had a severe psychological effect on him.

-Majury cried as his defence lawyer says: " He would like through me to express his profound remorse and regret for his actions and for their tragic loss."
+Majury cried in the dock as he added: " He would like through me to express his profound remorse and regret for his actions and for their tragic loss."

 Judge Altham agreed to a pre sentence report but added: "The defendant needs to understand this will be a substantial period in custody."